willmeyers/another-pynt/README.md

 # Another Python Networking Tool (apynt)
-Another Python Networking Tool (Apynt) is a easy to use networking utility for integrating a client-server model and custom protocols in applications.
+Another Python Networking Tool (Apynt) is an easy to use networking utility for integrating a client-server model and custom protocols in applications.
 This project is still underdevelopment, however, building applications is still very possible with this current build.